codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/gitops-secrets.md

 helm install sealed-secrets-controller sealed-secrets/sealed-secrets
 ```

-By default the controller will be installed at the `kube-system` namespace.
+By default, the controller is installed at the `kube-system` namespace.
 The namespace
 and release names are important, since if you change the defaults, you need to set them up
 with `kubeseal` as well, as you work with secrets.

-Download the `kubeseal` CLI.
+Download the `kubeseal` CLI:
 ```
 wget https://github.com/bitnami-labs/sealed-secrets/releases/download/v0.16.0/kubeseal-linux-amd64 -O kubeseal sudo install -m 755 kubeseal /usr/local/bin/kubeseal
 ```

-## The example application
+## Example application

 You can find the example project at [https://github.com/codefresh-contrib/gitops-secrets-sample-app](https://github.com/codefresh-contrib/gitops-secrets-sample-app){:target="\_blank"}.